subratamondal1/document-extraction/README.md

 ## 🧤Image Preprocessing Steps

 ### Purpose
 The `enhance_color_contrast` function is designed to preprocess an image by enhancing its color and contrast to make text more visible while reducing the effects of bleed-through.
-After enhancing the image, the function converts it into a black-and-white (binary) format, making it suitable for document analysis, OCR, or similar tasks where clear text visibility is crucial.
+After these enhancements, the image is converted to grayscale and its brightness is adjusted to achieve a clearer, more readable result.

 ### Function Signature
 ```python